PwnedC99/Downgrading-iOS/Readme.md

 # Downgrading iOS Firmwares

-If you don't know how to downgrade Firmwares (Beta too) then this is for you.
+If you don't know how to downgrade Firmwares (Beta too) then this is for you
+Disclaimer: Make sure the by you chosen iOS Firmware is still signed by Apple!
+This method does not work with unsigned iOS Versions at all.

 ## Other requirements